 The real challenge, however, is when things go wrong and boy, they do!
 Ming Guang keeps his cool when these situations arise – the campus server network may go down, there may be disputes about loans or library fines and others of the ilk, but he does his best to empathise with the user even when he is berated at for something that is beyond his control.

 His training in History equips him with the necessary subject knowledge to serve those in the field.
 Ming Guang completed both his BA and MA at NUS’ History department; his own journey as a student here helps him understand the needs of the users better.
-Most of the History professors know him well and those from the successive classes of History honours and graduate students have come to see him as friend, inviting him to their social events and whatnots.
+Most of the History professors know him well and those from the successive classes of History honours and graduate students have come to see him as a friend, inviting him to their social events and whatnots.

 Based on his interactions with users and their feedback, Ming Guang wishes that there is more seamless access to e-resources; more automatic 24 hour library services (especially RBR access); and of course, more spaces for students and staff to study, collaborate and research.
 We may never completely fulfill every person’s need, but we are continually improving ourselves for students and staff.
-(Find out more about what staff and students of NUS expressed about the library in our survey results – Ed.)

 Have you seen Ming Guang in the Central Library?
 Say hi to him when you see him.
 If you have questions for him, you know where to find him!